3and4/Leither/doc/MiMei-en.md

 + Duplicate data over node network
 With proper authorization, copy MiMei block from one node to another
 + Update routing information of MiMei
-Content consumer will get routing information of MiMei first before accessing its data.
-Routing information includes node information and the newest changes of the MiMei.
+Terminal content consumer will get routing information of MiMei first, then accessing its data.
+Routing information includes node information and the newest changes of MiMei.
 After routing information is updated, user will get updated MiMei information.

 ### IX.
 Social Model and Credential System
 Ch2.6 mentioned four parts of social media model: Me, Contact, Application and Message.
-In Leither the corresponding model looks as below:
+In Leither the corresponding model is defined below:
 |Category|Detail|
 |--|--|
 |Me|Authentication and authorization of user|